 Following genetic counseling, once a diagnosis of inherited medullary thyroid cancer is diagnosed in a family, other family members may seek analysis of their blood cells to determine whether they similarly carry the mutation of the gene of their family member.
-The risk of passing the genetic mutation of the ret gene to subsequent generations is 50%.
-Specific ret mutations produce different outcomes.
+The risk of passing the genetic mutation of the RET gene to subsequent generations is 50%.
+Specific RET mutations produce different outcomes.
 For example, some mutations are know to produce medullary thyroid cancers very early in life and others may not produce cancers until much later years.
-Similarly, some ret mutations are know to produce very aggressive medullary thyroid cancers that may spread to neck lymph nodes in life very early and distant spread to other sites in the body.
+Similarly, some RET mutations are know to produce very aggressive medullary thyroid cancers that may spread to neck lymph nodes in life very early and distant spread to other sites in the body.
+In these genetic cases of medullary thyroid cancer, thyroid surgery may need to be performed on infants and very young children.
+Only the most experience thyroid cancer surgeons should every perform these operations.

 It is generally recommended that all patients with medullary thyroid cancer be screened for pheochromocytoma (adrenal gland tumors which have the potential to overproduce flight or fight type hormones) prior to surgery since genetic screening results often may not be available until after an operation is planned.
 These tumors may greatly increase the risk of a serious operation cardiac event if not know prior to the medullary thyroid cancer surgery.